From Tours to Tables: Umbria’s Farm Bounty

 Olive Oil Mills

 A mill (or frantoio) is really only interesting to visit during the fall and early winter when the harvest is coming in; the rest of the year, things are pretty quiet and your “tour” will consist of standing in a silent mill to gaze at machinery.
 That said, if you are visiting from October to December, it’s fun to stop by a frantoio buzzing with tractors pulling up to unload bales of olives and local farmers lounging around as their harvest is milled.
 Most have a small fireplace to grill bruschetta, so the newly-pressed oil can be sampled seconds after it drips out of the press.
-If you don’t have a grill you can learn how to build your own pellet smoker and have a nice place to grill.
 For a list of olive oil farms and mills open to the public, take a look here.
 There is also an annual open house, Frantoi Aperti, each November with tastings and events.

 Ok, truffles aren’t really “farmed” in the strict sense, but the precious patches of woods where trufflers and their dogs forage for these buried treasures are certainly cultivated with as much care as fields of grain.
 A truffle hunt, followed by a cooking lesson and meal, is an unforgettable way to experience Umbria’s rural countryside and cuisine…especially for families with kids.